Isiah Kiner-Falefa Player Props: Yankees vs. Rays

-On Friday, Isiah Kiner-Falefa (hitting .259 in his past 10 games) and the New York Yankees face the Tampa Bay Rays, whose starting pitcher will be Yonny Chirinos.
-First pitch is at 6:40 PM ET.
+Isiah Kiner-Falefa -- hitting .267 in his past 10 games -- will be in action for the New York Yankees against the Tampa Bay Rays, with Javy Guerra on the mound, on May 7 at 1:40 PM ET.

 Isiah Kiner-Falefa Game Info & Props vs. the Rays